merland/seedpicker/GUIDE.md

 This guide uses a combination of raffle tickets and a six-sided playing die to create very good natural and transparent randomness.

 This is how you do it:

-Use the scissors to cut out the 342 raffle tickets and put them in the bag (or box).
+* Use the scissors to cut out the 342 raffle tickets and put them in the bag (or box).
 Make sure you don’t lose any of them.
 Mix them around thoroughly!
-Use the Seed form, the raffle tickets, and the 6-sided die to draw the first 23 words.
+* Use the seed form, the raffle tickets, and the 6-sided die to draw the first 23 words.
 Read the instructions on the Seed Form carefully, and make sure to follow them all.

 You should now have a sheet of paper with 23 secret words, generated with a very high degree of randomness.
 Randomness that you yourself have witnessed and controlled.
 Don’t ever let anybody see what you have written on your Seed Form!